Getting Started

 - Restart your AI client

-- Confirm the App URL in your configuration is correct — either
+- Confirm the MCP server URL in your configuration is correct — either

 https://{slug}.mctx.ai(versionless) orhttps://{slug}.mctx.ai/v{version}(pinned)